 Skills needed to study this subject: Basic skills in food preparation and knowledge of a range of materials.
-Students will enjoy Food Technology if they are organised and enjoy experimenting with food.
-It is more important for pupils choosing the course to enjoy a large variety of foods than have a natural flair for cooking.
+Students will enjoy this course if they are organised and enjoy experimenting with food.
+This course will include theory based work where you will need to apply yourself to written coursework.